Burj Khalifa, Jeddah Tower and the Tallest Buildings of the Future

 Changes in the materials used in constructing these buildings enable us to build ever higher.

 - Elevator Rope-In the past, steel rope was the material of choice to lift elevators in skyscrapers.
 But beyond 1600 feet (about 500 meters) steel rope is simply too heavy.
 Carbon fiber rope is coming to the rescue.
 Carbon fiber, reinforced with resins, is one-seventh the weight of steel rope.
 Carbon fiber rope does not stretch and is resistant to wear.
+Another concept for elevators is magnetic levitation or maglev which would allow vertical, diagonal and horizontal movement.

 - Nonmetallic Composite materials-Carbon fiber, fiberglass, and other structural plastics are lightweight and stronger than conventional materials.
 Eventually, steel girders and welding will be a thing of the past.